alexandre-touret/rest-apis-versioning-solution-old/docs/03-second_version.md

 ## Adding a new functionality

 In this new service, we are to deploy new features for our new customer.
-Firstly, he has a huge library of books, we therefore want to limit the numbers of results provided by our [``/books`` API](../rest-book/src/main/java/info/touret/bookstore/spring/book/controller/BookController.java) to only 10 results.
+He/She has a huge library of books, we therefore want to limit the numbers of results provided by our [``/books`` API](../rest-book/src/main/java/info/touret/bookstore/spring/book/controller/BookController.java) to only 10 results.

 We could imagine that a search engine functionality would be more realistic.